cschnidr/phpinfo/README.md

 > mv openshift-origin-client-tools-v3.6.1-008f2d5-linux-64bit/oc /usr/local/bin
 ```
 ### Start the Openshift Cluster in a persistent setup (first time)
+**there are unsolved issues when deploying a PHP app with the persistent setup - use non-persistent setup instead***
 If you are going to use this installation more than once, a static IP setup is recommended.
 The DHCP range of VMware Fusion/Workstation usually starts at 128-254.
 So you can use any IP below .128 in your IP range.
 For a static and persistent setup (Openshift started with "oc cluster up" is per default non-persistent) use the commands below.
 ```